rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 *Footnote:*
-I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release; although that means I'll no longer be able to make [Paul of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].
+I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release, although that means I'll no longer be able to make [Paul of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].